zz2liu/RnaSeq-HpcPipelines/README.md

     echo "bind m set -g mouse" >> ~/.tmux.conf
     . bashrc
     ```
 - Then every time after log on, run `tmux` for later access to your working process.
-See my brief introduction to tmux in FAQs.
+See my brief introduction to tmux in [FAQs](#faqs).

-- locate your sequence project folder as described in the 'FAQs:bulk download' section.
+- locate your sequence project folder as described in the [FAQs](#faqs).
     ```sh
     projectDir=__paste here__
     mkdir rawData